arowdam/code_notes/html/html basics.md

     </table>

 * alignment
-    * peep instyle by the second heaader
+    * peep instyle by the second header
 <table>
         <tr>
             <th>HorHead1 and the jonts</th>